Separate device identity, session state, and account execution boundaries

 Why can’t device isolation just be one paragraph on the Cloud Phone page?

-Because people searching for this topic want the boundary model itself explained, not a general product overview.
+Because people searching this topic want the boundary model explained, not a general product overview.

 How does device isolation relate to the proxy network?